katyfox/portfolio/portfolio/Documentation/BlogDesign.md

 - Content
 - Image (Path)
 - Category (soon to be replaced with tags)
+- Tags
 - Author

+Blog Post Tag
+- ID
+- Name

+There is a many-many relationship between Blog Post and Blog Post Tag

 ## Considerations

 I'd like to be able to support blog posts with pictures intermittently included throughout the blog post.
 I wonder if a BlogPostPart concept would work, where each blog is a collection of BlogPostParts, each containing a block of text and a photo.
 That way I'd be able to iteratively render each blog part for each post to position the images properly.

 ## Resources
 This resource is great for applying migrations when changing the model